+Designers Group are invoking experiences through contextual and sensitive designs.
 An ardent believer of “being simple is difficult”, Ar.
-Khozema Chitalwala founded Designers Group in 1988 with an endeavor to become an internationally acclaimed design firm.
+Khozema Chitalwala founded Designers Group in 1988 with an endeavour to become an internationally acclaimed design firm.
 This Mumbai-based firm has been engaged in materialising leading hospitality projects for luxury hotel brands.
 With nature and sustainability as a source of inspiration, Ar.
 Khozema Chitalwala discusses their design ideologies to cater client needs and provide them with a wholesome experience.

 At Designers Group, it is not about the investments done in the project, but to bring balance between the demands of the target audience and the brand ambition while incorporating luxury with sustainability.